Dizziness After COVID: What it is and How to Treat it

 How to treat dizziness after COVID

-Physical Therapists specializing in vestibular therapy are healthcare providers that can evaluate and treat your dizziness post-COVID.
+Physical Therapists specializing in vestibular therapy are healthcare providers that can evaluate and treat your dizziness from COVID.
 Similar to treating dizziness after a concussion, the assessment includes administering different tests to evaluate the patient’s problems objectively.
-The therapist will screen the visual and vestibular systems to observe how well-controlled eye movements are.
+The healthcare provider or physical therapist will screen the visual and vestibular systems to observe how well-controlled eye movements are.

 - Gathering information about pain